Python Language Introduction

 Python is a widely used general-purpose, high level programming language.
-It was initially designed by Guido van Rossum in 1991 and developed by Python Software Foundation.
-It was mainly developed for emphasis on code readability, and its syntax allows programmers to express concepts in fewer lines of code.
+It was created by Guido van Rossum in 1991 and further developed by the Python Software Foundation.
+It was designed with an emphasis on code readability, and its syntax allows programmers to express their concepts in fewer lines of code.

 Python is a programming language that lets you work quickly and integrate systems more efficiently.